-Both options were analyzed for La Verde.
-For each case, the corresponding NSR calculation accounts for the change in value of any eligible block according to the post-mill path option selected.
-By the use of LG algorithm for optimum pit geometry search, the series of pits were obtained for each NSR version (roast, no-roast).
-Figure 16.2 shows the total operating surplus and the total mill feed tonnage for different optimal pit sizes (expressed as tonnage of total rock on the X-axis).
-It can be seen that the non-roasting option curve lies beneath the roasting option curve along the whole range.
+Both options were analysed for La Verde.
+For each case, an NSR was calculated, taking into account their respective costs.
+Figure 16.2 shows the total operating surplus and the total mill feed tonnage for a range of optimal pit sizes, plotted against tonnage of total rock on the X-axis.
+The non-roasting option curve lies beneath the roasting option curve along the whole range of pit sizes.
 This indicates that, for the same set of parameters, the non-roasting option always yields lower value pits.
-For the non-roast option the maximum undiscounted pit value is 2,789 MUS\$ at a pit size of around 1,700 Mt containing around 560 Mt of mill feed.
-For the roasting option maximum undiscounted pit value is 3,587 MUS\$ at a pit size of around 2,200 Mt containing around 750 Mt of mill feed.
-The same behavior and relative position of the curves is observed when discounted pit values are used.
+For the non-roasting option, the maximum undiscounted pit value is US\$2,789M at a pit size of around 1,700 Mt containing around 560 Mt of mill feed.
+For the roasting option, the maximum undiscounted pit value is US\$3,587M at a pit size of around 2,200 Mt containing around 750 Mt of mill feed.
+The same behaviour and relative position of the two options is obtained when discounted pit values are used.